-Online auctions in the press
+Online property auctions in the press

-Paula Higgins, CEO of HomeOwners Alliance recently appeared on BBC Radio 4s You and Yours programme speaking about how they work and what you need to watch for.
+Paula Higgins, CEO of HomeOwners Alliance appeared on BBC Radio 4s You and Yours programme speaking about how they work and what you need to watch for.
 Click below to listen.

-- You’ll have to have the reservation fee ready and waiting; it can’t be part of your mortgage funds because of the need to pay it instantly once you’ve won the auction.
+- You’ll need to have the reservation fee ready and waiting; it can’t be part of your mortgage funds because of the need to pay it instantly once you’ve won the auction.
 It is non-refundable if you decide to withdraw.